mdditt2000/openshift-4-9/next-gen-routes/README.md

 ![traffic](https://github.com/mdditt2000/openshift-4-9/blob/main/next-gen-routes/diagram/2022-06-07_15-38-33.png)

-### Step 3: Creating OpenShift Routes for cafenew.example.com
+### Step 3: Creating OpenShift Routes for New Domain cafenew.example.com

 Creating a second Public IP **Virtual Server** for BIG-IP to handle a difference group of applications, namespace or project.
 Routes uses HOST Header Load balancing to determine the backend application.
 In this example the backend is **/tea,/coffee and /mocha** using hostname **"cafenew.example.com"**